Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Vandenberg had put his hand up.
 "That’s an awful lot of energy density, Gunny.
 I have safety concerns about stability there - last thing we want is one of our guys blowing up ‘cause his power cell got damaged."

-"Well...okay, that’s valid."
+"Well... okay, that’s valid."
 Howard scratched at his nose, looking possibly a bit crestfallen and defensive.
 "We were concerned about the weight with larger cells…"

 The Lads chuckled mirthlessly.
 "Bro," said Rebar, as he rolled up his sleeve and flexed his enormous forearm, "We’re not even the biggest guys on the team.
 The Beef Brothers make Firth here look *small."* Firth grinned and stood up a little straighter.
 He was so overwhelmingly big he didn’t need to do anything to make the point besides simply stand in place and loom.
 The BOM team boggled at the sight, visibly revising some of their estimates upwards by a few multiples.